P.E./Sports Premium Grant Funding Statement – 2018/19

 Pupils have also been given the opportunity to develop their skills further by using the links into the community that the school has with various clubs.
 It is our aim to encourage as many of our pupils as possible to participate in a sport outside of the school day, thus promoting the idea of fitness for life.

 How will we use our P.E and Sports Premium Grant in 2019/20?

-For the new academic year 2016/17 the school will receive an increased amount of P.E. & Sports Premium grant.
+For the new academic year 2019/20 the school will receive a similar amount of Primary P.E. & Sports Premium grant.
 Again, part of this will be used to employ a Community Sports Development Officer and to continue the development of P.E./sporting activities detailed above and the wider demands of sustainable health and fitness in the local community.
 The remainder will be used in targeted areas to improve fitness outcomes for all pupils.
-This includes the introduction of The Youth Sports Trust 'Active Maths' programme.
-In addition to this we will be working with Streetly Academy in their role as a specialist PE and sport provider.
+This includes the introduction of The Youth Sports Trust 'Active English' programme.
+In addition to this we will be working with Aspire Sports and the WBA Foundation in their role as specialist PE and sport providers.
 Pool Hayes will be invited to participate in a wide range of sporting competitions.

 Aspire will also provide dedicated P.E. courses for staff to develop their knowledge and understanding and promote good practice.